 I was further convinced of this possibility—that we Terrans may become so transformed by technology in the coming centuries (socially, biologically, physically, and psychologically) that some may revolt against it and chose to leave Earth to find a planet on which they may live as they believe humans are meant to live: as biological organisms capable of connecting with one another in a more intimate manner and capable of enjoying a “more meaningful” life through this connection—when I started reading a very insightful book I picked up recently called Re-Engineering Humanity.
 In it, the authors (one, Brett Frischmann, a Law professor at Villanova University, and the other, Evan Selinger, a philosophy professor at Rochester Institute of Technology) present very convincing arguments that the continuous use of these technologies has already transformed many of us (see how GPS alters the brain and what the risks of this change might be in the Washington Post article Ditch the GPS.
 It’s ruining your brain).
 Frishmann and Selinger go on to describe how these changes risk transforming our very relationships, our agency, and our freedom.

 What do you think?
-Will this transformation of our nature be a good thing, am I wrong in imagining that it could cause the invasion and enslavement of another planet?
+Will this transformation of our nature be a good thing or should we pause and think before continuing?